getify/foi-lang/formalization-work/Foi-Specification.md

 it%;    // Promise{Right{10}}
 ```

-The active/exhausted distinction lives in the IterP's internal state, not in envelope shape.
+The active/exhausted distinction lives in IterP's per-instance slot (§6.1.5), not in envelope shape.
 Iterator termination is signaled only by the exhaustion source -- for a `List{Promise}` source, the list's own end; for a generator source, the body's completion (§6.6).

-**Sticky terminal.** Once the source is exhausted, the IterP transitions to its **sticky** terminal state: subsequent `it%` invocations continue to return the same terminal Promise, resolving to `Left@ envelope` where `envelope` is a record:
+**Sticky terminal.** Once the source is exhausted, the IterP writes the sticky terminal envelope into its slot (§6.1.5); subsequent `it%` invocations read that same envelope back and resolve to `Left@ envelope` where `envelope` is a record:

 ```java
 < sentinel: iter.sentinel, terminal: terminalPayload >